-Comparisons of the effects of 12-week administration of miglitol and voglibose on the responses of plasma incretins after a mixed meal in Japanese type 2 diabetic patients and the second
+Comparisons of the effects of 12-week administration of miglitol and voglibose on the responses of plasma incretins after a mixed meal in Japanese type 2 diabetic patients at he ready

 T. Narita 🔀, H. Yokoyama, R. Yamashita, T. Sato, M. Hosoba, T. Morii, H. Fujita, K. Tsukiyama, Y. Yamada